+DEGREE REQUIREMENTS

+Strategy in the Home and Comm.
+Care Sector 1

+Comparative Healthcare Policy and Management 1

+Management in Home and Community Care 1

+Performance in Home and Community Care 1

+Information Technology for Home and Community Care 1

+Research for Community Care 1

-DEGREE REQUIREMENTS Credits MH8001 Strategy in the Home and Comm.
-Care Sector 1 MH8002 Comparative Healthcare Policy and Mgnagement 1 MH8003 Management in Home and Community Care 1 MH8004 Performance in Home and Community Care 1 MH8005 Information Technology for Home and Community Care 1 AND one of the following Options: (Group - Canstone A Solving a Community Care Problem (Milestone
+Strategy in the Home and Comm.
+Care Sector Comparative Healthcare Policy and Management Management in Home and Community Care Performance in Home and Community Care Information Technology for Home and Community Care

+AND one of the following Options:

+Capstone A (Group)